wendy-wm-wu/leetcode/SystemDesign.md

 - Availability - Every request receives a response, without guarantee that it contains the most recent version of the information
 - Partition Tolerance - The system continues to operate despite arbitrary partitioning due to network failures

+##### CP - consistency and partition tolerance

+Waiting for a response from the partitioned node might result in a timeout error.
+CP is a good choice if your business needs require atomic reads and writes.

+##### AP - availability and partition tolerance

+Respones return the most recent version of the data available on a node, which might not be the latest.
+Writes might take some time to propagate when tehe partition is resolved.
+AP is a good choice if the business needs allow for eventual consistency or when the system needs to continue working despite external errors.